Navigate This Post

 Owning, and even carrying, a firearm does not provide you with some kind of magical cone of protection against the evil doers of the world.
 For the good guys of the world, the attack will normally begin with your gun in the holster.

-While boxing is not gunfighting, the practice of it can help you improve as a gunfighter by way of greater physical strength and stamina, improved balance and coordination.
+While boxing is not gunfighting, the practice of it can help you improve.
+Improve as a gunfighter by way of greater physical strength and stamina, improved balance and coordination.
 And the first time someone really gets in your grill, it will be in the training arena, not on the street.

 I can only hope that the “I know Ching-Ching.” or “My .45 will beat your Kung fu.” mentality can be left in the trashcan of unrealistic gun shop chatter.
 At the very least, a few training days a week will help your inside-the-waistband holster fit better in your pants.